exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 #### Performance

 ##### Query Execution Time
-`qr~query-execution-time~1`
+`qr~query-execution-time~2`

 The Performance degradation caused by an EVSL query compared to the same query without EVSL is below the greater of

-* half a second
+* 100 ms
 * 10%

 on top of the original execution time.

 Comment:

-This is the complete runtime as the database client experiences it including the involved upstart times for the UDF language container and the contained runtime environment.
+This is the complete runtime as the database client experiences it including the involved execution of the Lua code and ExaLoader work.

 Covers: